Aligi Barducci

-Aligi Barducci (Florence, 10 May 1913 – Greve in Chianti, 9 August 1944) was an Italian soldier and Resistance leader during World War II.
+Aligi Barducci (10 May 1913 – 9 August 1944) was an Italian soldier and Resistance leader during World War II.

 Biography

 He was born in Florence, in the working-class district of Pignone, on 10 May 1913, the son of Duilio Barducci and Brunetta Fanfani.
 He had to leave his studies early to start working, but continued to study privately.
 In 1934 he was called up for military service and sent to Somalia, where he remained for two years.
 After being discharged he returned to Florence and in the following years worked in his hometown, in Chieti and in Como; in October 1940 he obtained the diploma of accountant and enrolled in the Faculty of Economics of the University of Florence.
 In the same year he was recalled into service by the Royal Italian Army, promoted to corporal and enrolled in a course for officer cadets in Pisa, graduating as a second lieutenant (later promoted to lieutenant).

 In 1942 he was stationed in Como, then in Liguria and subsequently assigned to the 10th Arditi Regiment in Santa Severa, where he was commander of one of the patrols nicknamed "la potente" ("the Powerful").
 He was later transferred to Pola and in May 1943 he was deployed with the 2nd Arditi Battalion near Acireale, Sicily.
 There he participated in the fighting against the Allies during the unsuccessful defence of the island in July–August 1943, after which at the end of August he returned with the other survivors to Santa Marinella, where the 10th Arditi Regiment had its headquarters.
 There he was at the proclamation of the Armistice of Cassibile on 8 September 1943; while some of his comrades decided to continue the war alongside the Germans, he tried, without success, to organize the resistance against the former allies turned occupiers in the Roman countryside.

 He returned to Florence on 3 October 1943, and soon entered into contact with members of the local anti-fascist movement.
 He was initially served as liaison with the first partisan bands organized on Monte Morello; he took up the nom de guerre of "Potente", from the name of the patrol he had commanded in the last period before the armistice, and joined a partisan group in the area of Montepulico, near Borgo San Lorenzo.
 Barducci did not immediately acquire a position of command, and had to overcome the distrust of the "old" anti-fascists, not an easy task for a former officer from a unit of the Royal Italian Army that was seen as Fascist-leaning.
 In the following months, he endeavoured to unite all partisan groups active in the area of Acone and Monte Giovi into a single, larger partisan unit, which became the 22nd Garibaldi Brigade "Lanciotto", of which he was elected commander.